 A notable feature of the kappa is the saucer-shaped depression on their scalps, which must at all times be filled with water if the kappa is to retain its strength and powers.
 Should the depression be emptied of water, the kappa will instantly be weakened and may even die if the water is not restored.

 Kappa are usually seen as mischievous troublemakers.
 Their pranks range from the relatively innocent, such as loudly passing gas or looking up women’s kimonos, to the more troublesome, such as stealing crops or kidnapping children.
 In fact, small children are one of the gluttonous kappa’s favorite meals, though they will eat adults as well.
-They feed on these victims by sucking out their shirikodama a mythical ball inside the anus.
-The only food they love more than small children is cucumber!
+They feed on these victims by sucking out their shirikodama, a mythical ball inside the anus.
+The only food they love more than small children are cucumbers!